BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

-- At this stage, you’re not truly pregnant.
-You’re actually in the second week of your ovulation cycle.
-(Confused?
-Read on!)
+• At this stage, you’re not truly pregnant.
+You’re actually in the second week of your menstrual cycle.

-- You might be ovulating!
+• You might be ovulating!
 Check for the subtle symptoms or consider getting an ovulation predictor kit.
-It could be baby-making time!

-- If you’re trying to conceive, start preparing for the journey ahead.
-Begin taking a prenatal vitamin, cut out alcohol and tobacco and make some healthy lifestyle adjustments.
+• If you’re trying to conceive, start preparing for the journey ahead.
+Begin taking a prenatal vitamin, cut out alcohol and tobacco and make healthy lifestyle adjustments.

 Think you’re 2 weeks pregnant?
-You might not be—here’s why.
+You might not be.
 Most OBs count pregnancy starting from the first day of your last menstrual period (LMP).
 (It’s more accurate for doctors to estimate a due date this way.)
-So if you think you conceived about two weeks ago, you’re probably at least four weeks pregnant—maybe even five.
-We give you permission to skip ahead to week four.
-If you really are in the second week of your cycle and are trying to conceive, we’ve got some advice right here for you.
+So if you think you conceived about two weeks ago, you’re probably at least 4 weeks pregnant—maybe even 5 weeks pregnant.
+We give you permission to skip ahead a few weeks.
+If you really are in the second week of your cycle, though, we have some advice—because it could be babymaking time!

-What’s Happening at 2 weeks pregnant?
-Your period should be finished and you might start ovulating in the next few days.
-So at 2 weeks pregnant, you’re actually not pregnant.
-But you may be close!
-If you’re preparing to try to get pregnant, keep your eyes open for signs of ovulation and do that thing you do to get pregnant—have plenty of sex around the time you expect to ovulate.
+Your period should be finished, and you might start ovulating in the next few days.
+The good news: You may be close to getting pregnant!
+Keep your eyes open for signs of ovulation and do that thing you do to get pregnant—have plenty of sex around the time you expect to ovulate.

-You probably won’t have a 2 weeks pregnant ultrasound.
-If you could see inside your 2 weeks belly at the time of ovulation, it’d go a little something like this: First your ovary releases an egg (smaller than a fleck of ground pepper) into your fallopian tube, where it must be fertilized within 12 to 24 hours.
-If you’ve had sex within the last six days, there could still be living sperm inside you, and one of those could fertilize the egg.
-Otherwise, you’ll have to have sex stat to get pregnant.
+You probably won’t have a 2-weeks-pregnant ultrasound.
+If you could see inside your 2-weeks belly at the time of ovulation, it’d go a little something like this: First your ovary releases an egg (smaller than a fleck of ground pepper) into your fallopian tube, where it must be fertilized within 12 to 24 hours.
+If you’ve had sex within the last five days, there could still be living sperm inside you, and one of those could fertilize the egg.
+Otherwise, you’ll need to have sex stat to get pregnant.

-At two weeks pregnant, symptoms of ovulation can clue you in on the best time to have sex and hopefully conceive a baby.
-You’re probably ovulating if you notice these signs at week 2 of pregnancy:
+Ovulation signs and symptoms can clue you in on the best time to have sex and hopefully conceive a baby.
+You’re probably ovulating if you notice these things:

 “Egg white” cervical mucus